sameersingh22/kick-metrics/README.md

 6. **Navigation:**
    - The app includes a user-friendly navigation system, allowing users to easily move between the landing page, home page, team pages, and player metrics pages.

-7. **Responsive Design:**
-   - The app is styled with Sass, ensuring a responsive design that adapts to different screen sizes for a seamless user experience.

 ### Implementation <a name="implementation"></a>

 #### Tech Stack <a name="tech-stack"></a>
 - **Frontend:** React for building the user interface, styled with Sass.
 - **Backend:** Express.js for handling API requests and managing data.
-- **Database:** MySQL for storing teams, players, and performance metrics.
 - **Charting:** D3.js for visualizing player goals with bar charts.
 - **Version Control:** Git for source control.